-- The measure does not have a mapped NEI value, but it is similar to other measures that mapped to an NEI value; and - This specific measure was not implemented recently, preventing DNV from having the necessary information to calculate an NEI value. - Based on the Framework Prioritization Scoring in Table 11-1, this measure would receive a score of 3 for the Level of Effort criterion.
-Since similar measures exist that were installed and have calculated NEIs, the level of effort required to find a proxy value for the missing information required is low.
+The measure does have a mapped NEI value, which means a bridge does exist between PacifiCorp's measure and DNV's NEI database; but

+- There is not enough information with regards to installed energy savings to conduct the unit conversion for this NEI value - Based on the Framework Prioritization Scoring in Table 11-1, this measure would receive a score of 3 for the Level of Effort criterion.
+Since NEI values exist for this measure and energy savings information can be identified or approximated using similar measures, engineering review, or with the addition of supplemental data, the level of effort required to find a proxy value for the missing information required is low.